Automatically Power Back on Servers After a Power Outage With a Raspberry Pi and Wake on Lan

 The solution

-The solution consist of a script running on the Raspberry Pi that monitors my servers health and make use of the “Wake On Lan” network standard to power them back on remotely after a (configurable) period of downtime.
+The solution consist of a simple script running on the Raspberry Pi that monitors my servers health and make use of the “Wake On Lan” network standard to power them back on remotely after a (configurable) period of downtime.

 Enabling Wake On Lan support on the monitored servers